Svelte i18n and Localization Made Easy

 But first, the basics:

-Localization (or l10n) is the process of adapting your app for users speaking different languages and their cultural expectations.
+Localization (or l10n) helps adapt your app for users speaking different languages and their cultural expectations.

-To prepare your app for international audiences, you translate all user-facing text.
-You reformat dates, currencies, numbers, and units of measurement the way they expect.
+With localization, you reformat dates, currencies, numbers, and units of measurement the way they expect.
 And you also adjust design and messages to align with the target culture.

 2 Prerequisites for Svelte app localization